hyperledger/fabric/docs/source/commands/osnadminchannel.md

       --client-key=CLIENT-KEY    Path to file containing PEM-encoded private key to use for mutual TLS communication with the OSN
+      --no-status                Remove the HTTP status message from the command output

 Subcommands:
   channel join --channelID=CHANNELID --config-block=CONFIG-BLOCK